JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 Allowing you to build a project without having to set up a separate:
 * [Database](https://jalcocert.github.io/JAlcocerT/databases-101/) server: *it can be your sqlite / mysql / postgres / supabase ...while you forget about ORM*
 * API: *it can be your FastAPI / flask endpoints*
 * and...
-Authentication system: *it can be your LogTo / Firebase Auth...*
+Authentication system: *it can be your LogTo / FirebaseAuth...*

 See **pocketbase project details** and docs, as its F/OSS: